-- Worked with the Communications Director in developing and pitching story ideas;
+- Work with the Communications Director in developing and pitching story ideas;

 A great candidate has:

-- 1-3+ years of communications experience, preferably in nonprofit, governmental, campaign, or comparable setting with demonstrated interest in national politics;
+- 1-3+ years of communications experience, preferably in nonprofit, government, campaign or comparable setting;

 - Experience with the creation and management of time-sensitive materials;

-- A demonstrated commitment to producing superior written work;
+- A demonstrated commitment to producing superior written work, graphics experience a plus;

-- An interest in government ethics and money in politics issues.
+- An interest in government ethics and money in politics issues; and

 How to Apply

-Interested applicants should submit a resume and cover letter to [email protected] Please include your last name and “Communications Associate” in the subject line.
-Please note that we can only respond to candidates we are contacting for an interview.
+Please email a resume and cover letter to [email protected] Please include your last name and “Communications Associate” in the subject line.
+No phone calls, please.
+We are only able to respond to candidates we are contacting for an interview.